Can You Find Insurance Info From a License Plate Number?

 Fortunately, you can get a significant amount of information from a license plate number.
 You may be able to verify auto insurance coverage with a license plate number, for example.
-By contacting your local DMV or law enforcement organization, you could identify the name, address, and insurance status of the other driver.
+By contacting your local DMV or law enforcement organization, you could identify the other driver’s name, address, and insurance status.

 Can you get insurance details from a license plate number?
 Can you look up someone’s car insurance?
 How can you find out someone’s insurance company?
-Below, we’re explaining everything you need to know about using a license plate number to find auto insurance info.
+Below, we explain everything you need to know about using a license plate number to find auto insurance info.

 Table of Contents: